 NHS Check has a large and defined sample; the study is specifically trying to recruit people from diverse backgrounds and roles and tries to balance both the negative and positive aspects of the current COVID-19 crisis on staff.– Professor Simon Wessely (Principal Investigator), Institute of Psychiatry, Psychology & Neuroscience, King's College London

-The study research team includes Professor Simon Wessely (Principal Investigator), Professor Matthew Hotopf, Professor Reza Razavi, Professor Neil Greenberg, Dr Sharon Stevelink, Professor Rosalind Raine, Dr Sean Cross, Professor Chris Dickens, Dr Amy Dewar, Dr Mary Docherty, Dr Sarah Dorrington, Dr Sam Gnanapragasam, Professor Damien Longson, Dr Ira Madan, Dr Isabel McMullen, Dr Dominic Murphy, Dr Martin Parsons, Dr Catherine Polling, Prof Anne Marie Rafferty, Prof Anthony David, Professor Tayyeb Tahir, and Dr Peter Trigwell.
+The study research team includes Professor Simon Wessely (Principal Investigator), Professor Matthew Hotopf, Professor Reza Razavi, Professor Neil Greenberg, Dr Sharon Stevelink, Professor Rosalind Raine, Dr Sean Cross, Professor Chris Dickens, Dr Amy Dewar, Dr Mary Docherty, Dr Sarah Dorrington, Dr Sam Gnanapragasam, Professor Damien Longson, Dr Ira Madan, Dr Isabel McMullen, Dr Dominic Murphy, Dr Martin Parsons, Dr Catherine Polling, Prof Anne Marie Rafferty, Prof Anthony David, Professor Tayyeb Tahir, Dr Peter Trigwell and Dr Charlotte Wilson Jones.

 You can find out more about the study on the NHS Check website.